Nwanyanwu, Soriano score just enough for Longwood

 The Longwood defense held Sachem East to just 51 yards of net offense and made six tackles for a loss in the first half.

-“The first half was a great defensive show,” said Longwood coach Jefferson Cipp.
+“The first half was a great defensive show,” Longwood coach Jefferson Cipp said.
 “The second half, we started making mistakes … but the kids played hard enough in the last 24 minutes to win the game.”

 Ryan Paolella put Sachem East on the board with an 8-yard touchdown run with 59 seconds left in the third quarter to get within 14-6.